How to Redact Documents with GroupDocs Redaction Java License from File Path – A Step‑by‑Step Guide

 In today’s digital era, protecting sensitive information within documents is crucial.
 GroupDocs.Redaction offers an efficient solution for redacting confidential data in various file formats using Java.
 Before leveraging its full capabilities, you must set up the licensing correctly.
 This tutorial will guide you through setting a GroupDocs Redaction license from a file path, ensuring seamless access to all features.

-• How to check if your license file exists and set it using Java.
+- How to verify that your license file exists and load it using Java.

-• Setting up your environment for GroupDocs.Redaction in Java.
+- Setting up your development environment for GroupDocs Redaction.

 Prerequisites